OpaCodes/World-A/Arabic/Scheduler.md

 Upcoming Events

 ===========================
-June 25, 21:00 - 21:30 (UTC)
+July 7, 21:00 - 21:25 (UTC)
 ===========================

-Watching the series: Guest House = The Chefchaouen Cuisine
+Watching the series: The Magic of Fishing - Episode 2, Part 1/2

 __________________________________